TykTechnologies/custom-go-plugin/README.md

 ```shell
 $ make otel
 ```
+[Click here](/deployments/otel/examples/CustomGoPlugin.go) to see an example on instrumenting your Custom Go Plugins.

 To build the Go plugin and restart the Tyk Gateway if its currently running, run in a terminal:
 ```shell